Antichrist Paul

 There are many instances where Paul directly contradicts Jesus’ message and perverts the gospel.
 Nonetheless, recently I came across a valid point that not all Pauline epistles are genuine.
 Therefore, the theology contained in the rest of his letters should be taken with a grain of salt, because genuine Paul is beyond reproach.
 So, I reread once more all of the epistles that are considered as authentic letters from Paul in a chronological order.
 It took me roughly one afternoon and the image that emerged, while ever so slightly shifting, was even more damning.

 For starters, maybe one half, or at least one third, in other words a pretty substantial portion of the content is concerned with psychological blackmail regarding donations.
-It always goes roughly like this, and I paraphrase: “You know I don’t ask you for anything for I am content and have everything, but you really should sent some gifts my way.
+It always goes roughly like this, and I paraphrase: “You know I don’t ask you for anything for I am content and have everything, but you really should send some gifts my way.
 Or do you think I don’t deserve compensation for toiling harder than anyone to bring my only true gospel of Christ to you for free and saving your depraved souls from Satan?
 And don’t forget, the more willing and generous you are, the more will be given to you, and God will bless you abundantly.
 Thanks in advance, I will send my assistant to collect your valuable contributions.”

 In his own words: “If we have sown spiritual seed among you, is it too much if we reap a material harvest from you?
 If others have this right of support from you, shouldn’t we have it all the more?
 But we did not use this right.
 On the contrary, we put up with anything rather than hinder the gospel of Christ.
 Don’t you know that those who serve in the temple get their food from the temple, and that those who serve at the altar share in what is offered on the altar?
 In the same way, the Lord has commanded that those who preach the gospel should receive their living from the gospel […]” adding that, “see that you also excel in this grace of giving.
 I am not commanding you, but I want to test the sincerity of your love by comparing it with the earnestness of others.